Azure/aztk/README.md

-# Distributed Tools for Data Engineering (DTDE)
+# Azure Spark Thunderbolt
-A suite of distributed tools to help engineers scale their work into Azure.
+A set of tools to help engineers deploy Spark clusters at scale in Azure.

-# Spark on DTDE

 ## Setup
 1. Clone the repo
-2. Use pip to install required packages:
+2. Use pip to install required packages (requires python 3.5+ and pip 9.0.1+)
 ```bash
     pip install -r requirements.txt
 ```